Guide to the web platform

 Available services

-Click on "Purchase", you can see all available services and place an order.
+As shown in the figure below, click on "Purchase", you can see all available services and place an order.
 Click order button to go to purchase configuration.

 Create your order